 How a vegan diet can affect your intelligence

 A vegan is an individual who avoids animal products, such as meat, eggs, dairy products, and other animal-derived substances.
-A vegan diet typically consists of vegetables, legumes, whole grains, and fruits.
+A vegan diet typically includes vegetables, legumes, whole grains, and fruits.
 Some vegans also avoid products that are processed using animal products, such as refined white sugar and some wines.

 Many vegans also prevent clothing and other items that use animal products, such as leather or silk.
-The vegan diet has been proved to have a wide range of health benefits.
+The vegan diet has been proven to have many health benefits.
 A vegan diet typically (not always) is associated with a lower body mass index, lower cholesterol levels, lower blood pressure, lower rates of type-2 diabetes, lower overall cancer rates, and lower overall mortality.

-Nutritionists warn that it lacks essential brain nutrients that could undermine our ability to think
+Nutritionists warn that it lacks essential brain nutrients that could undermine our thinking ability.

-Today, and especially in Western countries, people who adhere to a vegetarian or vegan diet have increased considerably for health reasons or animalistic causes.
+Today, and especially in Western countries, the number of people who adhere to a vegetarian or vegan diet has increased considerably for health reasons or animalistic causes.
 According to the BBC, there are more than 375 million vegetarians on the planet in the latest statistics.
 This diet is shown as a balanced and healthy diet.
 However, it generates a great controversy in nutrition over the possible deficits of some nutrients.

 First, the vegan diet logically encompasses a smaller variety of foods.
 Therefore, more careful planning of all meals is necessary to cover all the body’s nutrients.
-As there is no animal input, there is no vitamin B12, essential for the body.
-Besides, some other nutrients may be compromised or ingested in insufficient quantity in this type of diet.
-Examples such as calcium, vitamin D, essential fatty acids in fish, or iron.
+As there is no animal input, there is no vitamin B12 essential for the body.
+Besides, some other nutrients in this diet may be compromised or ingested in insufficient quantity.
+Examples include calcium, vitamin D, essential fatty acids in fish, and iron.

 “A vegan diet could reduce your intelligence.
 Nutrients of interest include: creatine, carnosine, taurine, omega 3, heme iron, B12, D3, B6, selenium, folic acid and choline.
 Particularly worrying deficiencies for brain development,” Dr. Paul Mason, an expert in nutrition and sports medicine, has written in a “tweet.”